Angel-ML/angel/docs/apis/MLModel_en.md

 ---

-> MLModel represents the complete model of a machine-learning algorithm.
+> MLModel is the complete model of a machine-learning algorithm.
 It serves as the base class for all machine learning models on Angel.
 A complex machine-learning algorithm usually needs multiple [PSModel](PSModel_en.md) to work together, and MLModel provides unified handling of these PSModels.

 ## Functionality